libmapper/libmapper/doc/integration_examples/mediapipe_integration.md

 ...
 ```

-While this will work for a single hand, to use the PONG example effectively we need to track two hands with mediapipe.
-This can be achieved using the multi-handed tracker provided by mediapipe hands.
+While this will work for a single hand, to use the PONG example effectively we need to track two hands with MediaPipe.
+This can be achieved using the multi-handed tracker provided by MediaPipe Hands.
 The full code to accomplish this is as follows:

 ```python
 #!/usr/bin/python3